-Heliwest – Perth, Australia – is one of Australia’s leading helicopter operators, and has won the contract to provide the Fire and Emergency Services Authority (FESA) of Western Australia with a state-of-the-art, aerial Intelligence Reconnaissance and Surveillance (ISR) system for emergency incidents over the next 5 years.
+Heliwest – Perth, Australia – is one of Australia’s leading helicopter operators, and has won the contract to provide the Fire and Emergency Services Authority (FESA) of Western Australia with a state-of-the-art, aerial Intelligence Reconnaissance and Surveillance (ISR) system for emergency incidents.

 HeliMedia designed both the airborne and ground based components of the overall system, ensuring that the technical specifications of the tender were met and that the airborne system was transferable between aircraft.
 HeliMedia assisted Heliwest with writing their bid which was won against several other helicopter service providers.
 Uniquely, HeliMedia was able to demonstrate a proven track record in delivering full High Definition (HD) live video downlinks over distances in the order of 200km, which was a key requirement of the tender.

 The contract award from FESA was delayed but an airborne ISR capability needed to be flying by the beginning of the fire season.
 This meant that HeliMedia had just 13 weeks to modify the design of the back-up system.
 It was delivered to Australia along with a UK support engineer who helped to install and commission this interim system in time for the national press day and start of the fire season.
 The interim system was deployed most days and delivered robust, live HD video to portable receivers throughout the first two months of the fire season.

 HeliMedia’s primary solution comprised the portable Video Mission Box (VMB) with a long range (+200km) microwave downlink to a fixed ground receive system installed at the FESA command centre in Belmont.